 If you are searching for personal protection dogs for sale, you may also want to learn about natural versus synthetic glucosamine.
 Veterinary glucosamine supplements are typically quite costly, and most are not made from natural sources, but rather are synthetically produced.
-One negative issue associated with synthetic supplements is that your protection dog’s body may not recognize and absorb the supplements at the cellular level the same way it would if the glucosamine was coming from a natural source.
+One negative issue associated with synthetic supplements is that your protection dog’s body may not recognize and absorb the supplements at the cellular level the same way it would if the glucosamine were coming from a natural source.

 For example, if your dog is lacking glucosamine, his cellular receptor sites may initially respond well to supplements containing this amino acid.
 However, in the future, cell receptors will likely become clogged and then begin to function poorly.
-This means that your dog may feel terrific after starting a new synthetic supplement, but eventually he will experience a return of the original symptoms.
+This means that your dog may feel terrific after starting a new synthetic supplement, but eventually, he will experience a return of the original symptoms.

 Glucosamine In Dog Food

-Certain commercial dog foods brands claim to enhance joint support because they add glucosamine to their pet food formulas.
+Certain commercial dog food brands claim to enhance joint support because they add glucosamine to their pet food formulas.
 However, you should beware of these claims, as the amount added to many of these brands is far less than the amount necessary to help your dog’s joints:

 Approximately 1000 milligrams of glucosamine is the required amount for a dog that weighs about 50 pounds.
-Therefore, if you purchased Kibbles dog food with glucosamine, your 50 pound dog would have to eat approximately 20 cups of food per day to get the required amount of this substance, which is obviously not an option.
+Therefore, if you purchased Kibbles dog food with glucosamine, your 50-pound dog would have to eat approximately 20 cups of food per day to get the required amount of this substance, which is obviously not an option.

 Ultimately, feeding your dog whole foods that are rich in glucosamine is the best way to ensure that he absorbs adequate amounts of the substance.